Documentation

 Setup Free Cloud-CDN

-Go to signup link https://cloud-cdn.co.in/signup.php
+Go to signup link https://cloud-cdn.co.in/setup.php

 Click "Add a Site" and "Add a subdomain" to complete CDN setup.

-Click Continue
+Click Continue.

-Cloud-CDN will give you new DNS record.
+Cloud-CDN will provide you with a new DNS record.

 When get error ..